OUIsolutions/CHashManipulator/README.md

 CHash is a library for dealing with complex data types, such as key-value structures and arrays, is designed to be simple to use and provides functionality for transformation and validation.

-# Warning
-This library is still in Beta
-Be aware that memory failures and bugs may occur

-## Installation
-Like all OUI libs, CHashManipulator is single file, and just add the file ""CHashManipulator.h" to your directory and compile it with gcc or clang.

-If you want, you can also include the entire "src" folder in your directory and include  it from "src/one.h"

 ## An Quick guide
 <!--codeof:exemples/Implict_validation/correct.c-->
 ~~~c